A survey of the homology cobordism group: The Structure of T3Z

 Ozsv\'ath and Szab\'o developed the theory of Heegaard Floer homology in a series of prominent articles \cite{OS03b, OS04, OS03c}.
 Since then it has been used to answer various problems in low-dimensional topology and several new versions emerged successively, see the comprehensive surveys of Ozsv\'ath and Szab\'o \cite{OS04e} and Juh\'asz \cite{J15}.
 Later, Hendricks and Manolescu introduced involutive Heegaard Floer homology \cite{HM17} and this new theory exploits the conjugation symmetry on a Heegaard Floer complex of the Heegaard Floer homology.
 Also, it is conjecturally a $\Z_4$-equivariant version of Seiberg-Witten $\mathrm{Pin}(2)$-equivariant Floer homology established by Manolescu \cite{M16}.

 The most recent impressive progress about deciphering the algebraic complexity of the group $\TZ$ was achieved by Dai, Hom, Stoffregen, and Truong \cite{DHST18}.
-Using the machinery of involutive Heegaard Floer homology, they defined a new family of powerful and sensitive set of invariants $ \vec{f} = \{ f_k \}_{k \in \mathbb{N}}$, a surjective group homomorphism $\vec{f}: \TZ \to \Z^\infty$.
+Using the machinery of involutive Heegaard Floer homology, they defined a new family of powerful and sensitive set of invariants $ \vec{f} = \{ f_k \}_{k \in \mathbb{N}}$, a surjective group homomorphism $\vec{f}: \TZ \to \Z^\infty$.\footnote{In \cite{R20}, Rostovtsev reinterpreted the homomorphisms of Dai, Hom, Stoffregen, and Truong by using the immersed curve machinery of Kotelskiy, Watson, and Zibrowius \cite{KWZ19}.
+In particular, he found a new epimorphism of $\TZ$ independent of $\{ f_k \}_{k \in \mathbb{N}}$.}

 \begin{introthm}[Theorem~1.1, \cite{DHST18}] The group $\Theta^3_\mathbb{Z}$ has a $\Z^\infty$ summand generated by the family of Brieskorn spheres $\{\Sigma(2n+1,4n+1,4n+3) \}^\infty_{ n=1}$. \end{introthm}